Linear combinations of latents in generative models: subspaces and beyond

-In Table~\ref{tab:quant_table} we show that our method outperforms the baselines in terms of FID scores and accuracy, as calculated using a pre-trained classifier following the evaluation methodology of \cite{samuel2024norm}.
-For an illustration of centroids and interpolations see Figure~\ref{fig:car_wheel_centroids} and Figure~\ref{fig:dog_interpolation}, respectively.
-The evaluation time of an interpolation path and centroid, shown with one digit of precision, illustrate that the analytical expressions are significantly faster than NAO.
-Surprisingly, NAO did not perform as well as spherical interpolation and several other baselines, despite that we used their implementation and it was outperforming these methods in~\cite{samuel2024norm}.
-We note that one discrepancy is that we report FID scores using the standard number of features (2048), while in their paper they are using fewer (64), which in~\cite{Seitzer2020FID} is not recommended since it does not necessarily correlate with visual quality.
-In the appendix we include results using FID scores using all settings of features.
-We note that, in our setup, the baselines performs substantially better than reported in their setup - including NAO in terms of FID scores using the 64 feature setting (1.30 vs 6.78), and class accuracy during interpolation (62\% vs 52\%).
+In Table~\ref{tab:quant_table} we show that our method outperforms or maintains the performance of the baselines in terms of FID distance and accuracy, as calculated using a pre-trained classifier following the evaluation methodology of~\cite{samuel2024norm}.
+For an illustration of centroids and interpolations, see Figure~\ref{fig:car_wheel_centroids} and Figure~\ref{fig:dog_interpolation}, respectively.
+The evaluation time of an interpolation path and centroid, shown with one digit of precision, illustrate that the closed-form expressions are significantly faster than NAO.
+Surprisingly, NAO did not perform as well as spherical interpolation and several other baselines, despite using their implementation, which was outperforming these methods in~\cite{samuel2024norm}.
+We note one discrepancy is that we report FID distances using (2048) high-level features, while in their work they are using (64) low-level features, which in~\cite{Seitzer2020FID} is recommended against as it does not necessarily correlate with visual quality.
+In the appendix we include FID distances using all settings of features.
+We note that, in our setup, the baselines perform substantially better than reported in~\cite{samuel2024norm} --- including NAO in terms of FID distances using the 64 low-level feature setting (1.30 in our setup vs 6.78 in their setup), and class accuracy during interpolation (62\% vs 52\%).
 See Section~\ref{sec:additional_quant_results} in the appendix for more details and ablations.